bjoerge/staticr/README.md

                           defined routes will be included.

              --stdout, -s Pipe a route to stdout instead of writing to a target folder.
-                          This option only works for single routes specified with the --route parameter.
+                          This option only works for a single route specified with the --route parameter.
 ```

 ### Example: Development vs. production